tech637/charcha-citizen-voice/context.md

   - Loading states for better UX
   - Preview of first 3 complaints to encourage engagement

+### 10. Mobile Optimization and Community Highlighting
+- **Problem**: Poor mobile experience and community section not prominent enough
+- **Solution**: Comprehensive mobile optimization with enhanced community section
+- **Result**: Improved mobile experience with:
+  - Responsive hero section with smaller heights on mobile
+  - Dual CTA buttons: "File a Complaint" and "See Community"
+  - Reduced padding and spacing on mobile devices
+  - Smaller icons, text, and assets for mobile screens
+  - Enhanced community section with gradient background and live indicator
+  - Improved card layouts with better mobile spacing
+  - Full-width buttons on mobile for better touch targets

+### 11. Admin-Style Community Page Redesign
+- **Problem**: Community page needed more professional, admin-like appearance
+- **Solution**: Complete redesign with admin dashboard styling and mobile optimization
+- **Result**: Professional community management interface with:
+  - Clean white cards with subtle shadows and borders
+  - Admin-style header with statistics and refresh functionality
+  - Compact stats cards showing total, pending, in-progress, and resolved complaints
+  - Streamlined complaint cards with better information hierarchy
+  - Mobile-first responsive design with vertical layout on small screens
+  - Smaller, more compact elements for better mobile experience
+  - Professional color scheme with gray backgrounds and clear typography
+  - Efficient use of space with reduced padding and optimized layouts

+### 12. Grid Layout and Tabbed Interface
+- **Problem**: Needed 2 complaints per row on desktop and better content organization
+- **Solution**: Implemented grid layout with tabs for filtering complaints
+- **Result**: Enhanced layout with:
+  - 2-column grid on desktop (lg:grid-cols-2), single column on mobile
+  - Tabbed interface with "In Progress" and "Resolved" tabs
+  - Dynamic tab counts showing number of complaints in each category
+  - Centered content with max-width container for better mobile experience
+  - Proper filtering of complaints by status (pending/in_progress vs resolved)
+  - Consistent card design across both tabs
+  - Mobile-optimized spacing and responsive design

 ## Production Deployment
 - **Domain**: https://www.charcha.net.in/
 - **Environment Variables**: Set in hosting platform (Vercel/Netlify)